 As our loved ones begin to age and develop medical issues that require skilled assistance, all the options for handling their specialized care must be considered.
-These potential options include remaining at home, joining a retirement community, moving to a senior apartment, or staying in a skilled nursing facility.
+These potential options include remaining at home, joining a retirement community, moving to a senior apartment, or staying in a skilled nursing facility in Denver.
 Each type of living arrangement will have pros and cons, so it is important to thoroughly explore your choices to ensure your loved one is cared for properly.

 Skilled Nursing Facilities